Highlights & Basics

 - Diagnosed by newborn screening and managed by a multidisciplinary team of specialists.

 - Treatment for most patients involves restriction of dietary protein and phenylalanine, and supplementation with phenylalanine-free amino acid mixtures.
-Tetrahydrobiopterin (BH4)-responsive patients may also be treated with sapropterin.
-Pegvaliase is a newer option that can allow for a regular diet.
+Tetrahydrobiopterin (BH4)-responsive patients may also be treated with sapropterin, which may allow for a less restrictive diet in some people.
+Pegvaliase an enzyme substitution therapy, is a treatment option for adolescents and adults with PKU that can allow for a regular diet.

 Quick Reference